About Us

 This statement recognizes and respects the Indigenous peoples who have been living and working on this land since time immemorial.
 “It is important that we express our gratitude and appreciation by understanding the long history that has brought us to this land and seek to understand our place within that history.
 Truthful acknowledgment of our past is crucial to building mutual respect- Connecting us once again regardless of barriers of heritage and difference.” – Darlene Kascak – Schaghticoke Tribal Nation

-Today, IAIS is dedicated to educating the public and K-12 students.
-Annually, we host Indigenous speakers and expert presenters on topics ranging from traditional music and art to history and modern politics and issues within Indigenous communities.
-We also run a monthly virtual book club “As They Speak: Native Voices in Today’s Literature” that is open to the public and attracts an international audience.
-Currently, our former Director of Education, Darlene Kascak, served as representative from IAIS alongside representatives from five Indigenous nations of Connecticut on the state education state standards council tasked with reconciling Indigenous history within public school curriculums.
-Schools with predominantly non-Indigenous students from Connecticut, New York, and Massachusetts annually take field trips to the Institute’s Indigenous-led education programs and exhibits.
-Both public and private K-12 schools from across the nation contact IAIS looking for reliable and accurate information, while universities and museums reach out to our research staff to access our research collections, and to learn more about local cultural landscapes and Indigenous lifeways.
+IAIS remains dedicated to educating the public and K-12 students about more than 12,000 years of Indigenous accomplishments and vibrant Native American lifeways.
+Annually, we host Indigenous speakers and expert presenters on topics ranging from traditional music and art to history and modern politics to issues developing within Indigenous communities.
+We also convene a monthly virtual book club – As They Speak: Native Voices in Today’s Literature – that is open to the public and attracts an international audience.
+Darlene Kascak (STN), Education Outreach Ambassador, joined representatives from Connecticut’s five recognized Tribal Nations on a state education council tasked with reconciling Indigenous history within public school curriculums.
+Schools with predominantly non-Indigenous students in Connecticut, New York and Massachusetts annually participate in field trips to IAIS to benefit from Indigenous-led education programming and exhibits.
+Both public and private K-12 schools from across the nation contact IAIS looking for reliable and accurate information, while universities and museums reach out to our research staff to access our collections and learn more about local cultural landscapes and vibrant Indigenous lifeways.

-Former Director of Research, Dr. Lucianne Lavin, is the author of Indigenous Peoples of Connecticut: What Archaeology, History, and Oral Traditions Teach Us About Their Communities and Cultures and the forthcoming historical book on contact period New England, Between Two Wars and Two Rivers.
-Assistant Director Paul Wegner is currently completing a compendium of archaeological typologies titled, New England Pottery Typologies.
-Our research staff have hosted 18 annual Native American Archaeology Roundtables, on topics that range from 2020 “Martians, Atlantians, and Lost Tribes: Psueodoarchaeology and its impact on Native American studies” to “The Benefits of Multiple Perspectives for Interpreting our Local History and Cultural Heritage: Decolonizing Archaeology and Museum Studies”, which will be published as a collection titled Decolonizing New England Archaeology and Museum Studies: The Benefits of Multiple Perspectives for Enriching our American Histories and Improving Public Education (U of Arizona Press, forthcoming).
+Within its Research and Collections Department, IAIS manages over 300,000 archaeological artifacts, ranging in age from over 12,500 years before present to the 21st century, that represent hundreds of Native American societies throughout the western Hemisphere.
+IAIS also manages over 6,000 post-European contact ethnographic items.
+Since many of these ethnographic materials were collected by non-Indigenous settlers under unethical circumstances, IAIS strives to return cultural artifacts to their descendent communities.
+Research staff oversee our collection, consult on exhibits, and have published on collaborative research efforts.
+Director Emerita of Research and Collections, Dr. Lucianne Lavin, is the author of Connecticut’s Indigenous Peoples: What Archaeology, History, and Oral Traditions Teach Us About Their Communities and Cultures and also the forthcoming historical book New England, Between Two Wars and Two Rivers.
+Our research staff have hosted 18 annual Native American Archaeology Roundtables, on topics that range from 2020 “Martians, Atlantians, and Lost Tribes: Psueodoarchaeology and its impact on Native American studies” to “The Benefits of Multiple Perspectives for Interpreting our Local History and Cultural Heritage: Decolonizing Archaeology and Museum Studies”.